accent-starlette/starlette-core/docs/configuration.md

 ## Email

-Theses are for the smtp email backend.
+These are for the smtp email backend.

 ```bash
 EMAIL_BACKEND=starlette_core.mail.backends.smtp.EmailBackend  # default